 Well, because I want to participate in the organization of all this chaos I’m in right now.
 I want to contribute positively, which requires both theoretical and practical skills, built over years.
 I want to start somewhere.
 This attracts me and is interesting to me.
 I want practical skills.
 I read the Scrum guide, this 19-page official document.
 I was pleasantly surprised by how much I know and how much of the things described there I actually use.
 But I lack practice.
 I lack the soft skills to act as an authority – not a boss, but to be able to talk and convince the people and the team I work for.
 I hope that from everything I have written so far, it is clear that I have a ‘certain’ experience.
 I work in such an environment – as much as we are still in the beginning and to rely on this and that consultant, to come and tell us how to fix things.
 During those three years, I was the unofficial Scrum master in my team.
-This is how I evaluate myself after reading the Scrum guide.
+Reference: https://w-europe.org/scrum-master-role-and-issues-related-to-the-team-and-project-work/ This is how I evaluate myself after reading the Scrum guide.
 Every day I observe what I actually do at work and what part of my work corresponds to my job description.

 From now on I want to develop in the field of management (at low and medium level).
 I want to brainstorm with people, understand their needs and problems, and help them complete the tasks.
 But I want all this to happen within some agreed framework, under some rules.
 I want to motivate people to be responsible and interested in the final product.
 I want to motivate them to develop themselves and often turn to the past and compare them with how it was before.
 I want to receive constructive criticism, not just to hate the process.
 I want us to be the process and solve the problems together.

-I also want to learn a little more theory.
+I also want to learn a little more about theory.
 The team I work with is not Agile.
 We support other teams that are Agile and try to work with their sprints, etc., but we are not.
 Maybe that’s where most of our problems come from.
 I personally have never attended sprint planning and retrospectives and all these events.
 But I think from my work so far, I’ve pretty well understood the division of roles and who cares about what.
 For me, Scrum was something new in the beginning, but I think I’m good at terminology, I know who’s responsible for what.

 What are your expectations from working as a Scrum Master?

 I think this is a logical step in my career development.
 My background is in a completely different direction, but I decided to combine it with something in the field of management.
 I want to be a little more attractive in the job market.
 Given my skills, or rather my lack of them, it might be a good idea to start as a Scrum Master as a start.
 And I’m not sure about the future yet.
 But I definitely don’t think of climbing much higher up the hierarchy in the organization.
-I prefer to work with the team.
+I prefer to work with a team.
 Close to the team.
 I think that’s where I belong and I feel better there than being more focused on realizing the products and assessing which functionality to do when and whether any other functionality is more important on a pure product level.
 I prefer to take small baby steps towards reaching a goal within a 14-day sprint (short-term goal).
 I want to get better at what I think I can do at this point.